quickattach0-tech/arabic/README.md

 https://quickattach0-tech.github.io/arabic/

 # Core
 The core for this app was built by AI.
-That means the app haven't enouth drivers to build an operation system.
+That means the app haven't enouth drivers to build a modern operation system.